 A trail is defined as a relatively narrow pathway (not a road) used for pedestrian, bicycle, or small vehicle travel on public or private property.
 For the purposes of complying with the Stormwater Regulations, PWD will determine whether a proposed project may be considered a trail.

-Figure 3.5‑9: Trail Example
+Figure 3.5‑9: Trail example

 Trails may be paved or unpaved, as illustrated in Figure 3.5‑9.
 Pavements used to construct trails may be pervious or impervious.
 Examples of paved trails include off-road paths, greenway bike trails, and sidewalks.
-The trail designer is encouraged to first consider specifying pervious materials such as porous pavement, gravel, or mulch for proposed trail projects.
-If pervious materials are not feasible or desired, the designer should consider a disconnected impervious cover (DIC) design approach, using porous pavement, pavement disconnections, or tree disconnections.
+The trail designer is encouraged to first consider specifying pervious materials such as porous surfaces, gravel, or mulch for proposed trail projects.
+If pervious materials are not feasible or desired, the designer should consider a disconnected impervious cover (DIC) design approach, using porous surfaces, pavement disconnections, or tree disconnections.
 The designer is referred to Section 3.1.5 for more information on DIC options.
 As a last resort, the designer should consider using SMPs to manage stormwater runoff from proposed trail projects in order to meet the Stormwater Regulations.

-3.5.5 Athletic Fields
+3.5.5 Athletic fields

-2. Any portion of a synthetic turf field that receives stormwater runoff from impervious areas, or is determined to not be feasible for infiltration, must be considered DCIA rather than DIC.
-In such a case, if any portion of the field system is designed to function as an SMP (as opposed to a conveyance system), that portion of the field must meet PWD’s requirements for subsurface basins.
-Infiltration testing is required, and, based on the feasibility of infiltration; the designer must adhere to the design requirements of either a subsurface infiltration system or subsurface detention system, which are detailed in Section 4.4 and Section 4.8, respectively.
+- Any portion of an artificial turf field that receives stormwater runoff from impervious areas or is determined infeasible for infiltration must be considered DCIA rather than DIC.
+In this scenario, if any portion of the field system is designed to function as an SMP (as opposed to a conveyance system), that portion of the field must meet PWD’s requirements for subsurface basins.
+Infiltration testing is required in this case.
+After considering infiltration feasibility, the designer must adhere to the design requirements of either a subsurface infiltration system or subsurface detention system—detailed in Section 4.4 and Section 4.8, respectively.

 3.5.6 Streets

-Private Streets
+Private streets

 New private streets can be managed in a similar manner to other private developments.
 Inlets, manholes, and conveyance piping will be owned and maintained by the property owner or their designee.
 In addition to the Water Quality requirement, the Channel Protection, Flood Control, and Public Health and Safety Release Rate requirements may also apply to the private street (Section 1.2.1).
 The designer should refer to Section 3.4.2 and Section 4.11 of this Manual for guidance on designing conveyance infrastructure.

-Public Streets
+Public streets

 New public streets must be managed by the private SMP on the development site.
 As such, new public streets are typically designed with two different stormwater conveyance systems.
 A green system is used to manage the Water Quality storm from all the impervious surfaces, and a traditional grey sewer system serves as an overflow for larger storm events.
-A green stormwater system typically consists of Green Inlets, which are placed in the street to convey runoff to a junction box or manhole located at the property line that is connected to the private SMP on the development site.
-A grey sewer system may be a single combined sewer or a separate stormwater-only sewer depending on the connecting sewer network.
+A green stormwater system typically consists of Green Inlets, which are placed in the street to convey runoff to a junction box or manhole located at the property line that connects to the private SMP on the development site.
+A grey sewer system may be a single combined sewer or a separate stormwater-only sewer, depending on the connecting sewer network.

-The on-site SMP should be sized to account for 1.5 inches of runoff over the proposed Street drainage area, while any street conveyance systems should be sized to covey a 2.5 inches per hour precipitation intensity (the average peak 15-minute intensity from the 24-hour rain gauge network in Philadelphia).
-This intensity translates to a 2.04-inch 24-hour storm event.
+The on-site SMP should be sized to account for 1.5 inches of runoff over the proposed street drainage area, while any street conveyance systems should be sized to covey a 2.5 inches per hour precipitation intensity (the average peak 15-minute intensity from the 24‑hour rain gauge network in Philadelphia).
+This intensity translates to a 2.04‑inch 24‑hour storm event.

-For conveyance of public street runoff, it is recommended that Green Inlets are located five feet upstream of an existing PWD inlet.
+For conveyance of public street runoff, it is recommended that Green Inlets be located five feet upstream of an existing PWD inlet.
 For additional guidance on Green Inlet design, the designer is referred to Section 3.3.6, Inlets, of the PWD Green Stormwater Infrastructure Planning and Design Manual.